Educational Visits Policy

 - To ensure that whenever appropriate, further advice is sought from the LA and from other technically competent sources.

-- All visits will have a clear, recorded educational purpose and will be planned sufficiently well in advance in accordance with good practice and effective planning procedures detailed in the DCC Policy of Safety and Guidance – Offsite Events and Adventurous Activities.
+- All visits will have a clear, recorded educational purpose and will be planned sufficiently well in advance in accordance with good practice and effective planning procedures detailed in the DC Policy of Safety and Guidance – Offsite Events and Adventurous Activities.
 The governing body will include in its role the support of school policy and procedures for educational visits including the reporting of visits

 - The Headteacher will be responsible for the approval of all visits, or may delegate this function to the Educational Visits Co-ordinator.